NeWA Member Federations

 NeWA-Hall Of Fame

-HALL of FAMEWelcome to the National eWrestling Alliance Hall Of Fame.
+HALL of FAMEWelcome to the National eWrestling Alliance Hall of Fame

 Below you will find some of the greatest names to ever set foot in the NeWA.
 We are proud to honor these players, who through hard work, dedication and sprit, exemplify the true meaning of "Tradition."